Take a Baby to Lunch Day (1st Tuesday in May)

 If you’re worried about restaurant options, try bringing along homemade baby food!
 Here are some great choices:

 • Chickpea Puree Baby Food – A smooth and protein-packed puree made from blended chickpeas, olive oil, and a hint of mild spices.
-This simple dish is an excellent source of fiber and iron for growing babies.
+It’s soft, easy to eat, and works well if you’re trying to get a bit more iron in.

 • Frozen Yogurt Tubes – A fun, mess-free snack that’s perfect for little hands.
 Made with fresh strawberries, yogurt, and honey, these homemade yogurt tubes are a healthy and delicious alternative to store-bought versions.